Adam Wade (singer): Career

 "Take Good Care of Her" reached No. 38 in the UK Singles Chart in June 1961.
 Wade's vocal style was generally compared to that of his contemporary Johnny Mathis.
 But it was actually a singer from an earlier period, Nat King Cole, who was his principal influence.
 In a Connecticut Public Radio interview, Wade said: "My father introduced me to Nat’s music when I was a kid.
 He was my idol since high school."

 In 1975, Wade became the first African-American to host a television game show, with the premiere of Musical Chairs.
 He starred in a stage production of Guys and Dolls in 1978, and hosted the talk show Mid-Morning LA.
 In 1979, he co-starred with Della Reese in a production of Same Time, Next Year.
 On TV he was seen in the soap operas The Guiding Light and Search for Tomorrow, and was a familiar presence on such popular black-oriented sitcoms as Sanford & Son, The Jeffersons, What's Happening!! and Good Times.
-His handsome face lit up the room and allowed his natural mannerism to take over the scene.
 In the late–1970s and early–1980s Wade began to concentrate on acting, and appeared in several of the so-called blaxploitation movies, including Gordon's War.